Short note: choice

 Daniel Dennett is a fervent defender of free will in a deterministic world.
 We are free in our consciousness to explore scenarios, to simulate reality, make choices.
 In my dice analogy, we’re following the dice rolls but we continuously set up the terms in our mind.
 I’m having fundamental problems with this view.
 After all, in a deterministic world, how are our thoughts not determined by what came before, etc. A famous attempt to reconcile the two worlds is Penrose’s theory of quantum consciousness.
 However, often overlooked in metaphysics, quantum isn’t dualism, invoking it does not give us control.
 On the contrary, it is intrinsic, fundamental randomness.
 An unknowable dice roll.
 Is this choice?

 Can we have an indeterministic mind without invoking randomness?
 Religion has its prime motivator, that what drives us, that what guides our decisions, that what exercises free will.
 For me this isn’t an answer.
 It’s a metaphysical blanket, a rephrasing of the question disguised as an answer: what motivates the motivator?
 “Because I want” but why do I want?
 In the dice analogy, who set up the system that tells us how to react to the rolls?
-Surely it can’t be ourselves, because why did we choose the motivator that guides our choices,.
+Surely it can’t be ourselves, because why did we choose the motivator that guides our choices.
 And if not us, how would this be compatible with free will?

 The alternative to determinism really seems to be randomness.
 Somewhere down the chain of whys there’s an event beyond any control.
 Is this choice?